 What are some common sources of Mg?

-Good sources include kelp, nuts, esp. almonds, cashews, brazil nuts and hazelnuts, seeds, esp sunflower and their sprouts, tofu, legumes (brown), whole grains, wheat bran and germ, dark green vegetables, seafood and chocolate.
+Good sources include kelp, nuts, esp. almonds, cashews, brazil nuts and hazelnuts, seeds, esp sunflower and their sprouts, tofu, legumes (brown), whole grains, dark green vegetables, seafood and chocolate.
 Incidentally a chocolate craving is a sign of Mg. deficiency.
-Also rich sources are the concentrated super greens mentioned last month such as chlorella, barley and wheat grass.
+Also rich sources are the concentrated super greens such as chlorella, barley and wheat grass.
 You may already consume a lot of these foods and this will certainly help to keep up your levels of Mg., but if you have any ongoing stress in you life of any description then it may pay well to supplement with extra Mg.

 What are the best forms of Mg.
 Supplements?

 There are over 20 different types of Mg. however, not all forms are available in Australia, nor are all forms equal in their bioavailability and absorptive qualities.
-Forms that offer good to excellent levels of oral absorption include Mg; aspartate, chelates (bound to amino acids), citrate, fumurate, glycinate or diglycinate, lactate, malate, orotate, phosphate, picolinate, and succinate, with my favorite being the diglycinate form as it appears to give the best repeatable results.
+Forms that offer good to excellent levels of oral absorption include Mg; aspartate, chelates (bound to amino acids), citrate, fumurate, glycinate (sometimes called bisglycinate or diglycinate), lactate, malate, orotate, phosphate, picolinate, and succinate, with my favorite being the diglycinate form as it appears to give the best repeatable results.

 Mg sulfate and hydroxide are used primarily as laxatives, as they are rarely absorbed, but rather are hydrophilic (draws water to itself) in nature.
 Mg.
 Hydroxide is also used in antacid preparations.
 Mg acetate and chloride are both used in food preparation, particularly in non-alcoholic beverages and in some supplements as a filler/binder.